whitesource/GitHubPackagesSecurityAction/README.md

-# Whitesource GPR Security Action
+# Whitesource GP Security Action
 This action is designed to run as part of the workflow `registry_package` [triggered event](https://help.github.com/en/github/automating-your-workflow-with-github-actions/events-that-trigger-workflows).

-It scans the published/updated Docker image in GPR and reports back with found security vulnerabilities and license information.
+It scans the published/updated Docker image in GP and reports back with found security vulnerabilities and license information.

 # Usage
 See [action.yml](action.yml)

 ### Input Parameters
-**gpr-token**: GitHub personal access token with read/write privileges to GPR.
+**gp-token**: GitHub personal access token with read/write privileges to GP.
 This parameter must be a [repository secret](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).
 Required parameter.

 **ws-destination-url**: WhiteSource environment destination url.
 Required parameter.